 Definition of Interest Rate Swap

-The term “interest rate swap” refers to the derivative contract between two parties who agree to exchange one stream of interest payments for another, on the basis of a particular pre-determined principal amount.
-Typically, interest rate swaps are used in the exchange of a fixed interest rate for a floating interest rate.
-These derivative instruments are traded on over-the-counter (OTC) only and not on public exchanges.
+The term “interest rate swap” refers to the derivative contract between two parties agreeing to exchange one stream of interest payments for another based on a pre-determined principal amount.
+Interest rate swaps are typically used to exchange a fixed interest rate for a floating interest rate.
+These derivative instruments are traded on over-the-counter (OTC), not public exchanges.

 Explanation

-- The counterparties need to agree on the notional principal amount based on which the future interest payments have to be calculated.
+- The counterparties actively agree on the notional principal amount, which is the basis for calculating future interest payments.

 - Next, they must decide on the type and amount of interest to be exchanged.
 This interest payment will represent the cash flows flowing in and out of the swapping entities.